victorgarciaesgi/regle/docs/src/typescript/typing-rules.md

 ```
 <br/>

-An other way without using a utility function is to type cast your rules using `RegleComputedRules`.
+### Example: Typing Without inferRules

-It's better to use with `satisfies` operator from Typescript, which will typecheck and keep inference at the same time.
+If you prefer not to use inferRules, you can type your rules explicitly using RegleComputedRules.
+To ensure type safety while retaining type inference, use the satisfies operator.

 ```ts twoslash
 // @noErrors
 import { computed, ref } from 'vue';